svalinn/DAGMC/doc-src/usersguide/get_install.rst

 If everything was successful, you may have the mcnp5 and mainfludag executables in the $INSTALL_PATH/bin folder, the libraries in $INSTALL_PATH/lib and the header files in the $INSTALL_PATH/include folder

+You may wish to run the tests in the DAGMC/tests directory to verify correct installation.

 DAG-Tripoli4 Access
 ~~~~~~~~~~~~~~~~~~~